josemevi/google-search-automated-test/readme.md

     npx playwright test
     ```

-The tests will automcally execute using the default config
+The tests will execute using the default config

 # Results